The Advising Syllabus contains valuable contact information, web links, and dates to remember.

-The Early Childhood Development Option focuses on younger children and allows community college students who have completed CAP 8 certified coursework to count units towards the BA degree.
+The Early Childhood Development Option focuses on younger children and allows community college students who have completed a Lower Division Transfer Plan at a California Community College to count more lower-division units towards the BA degree.

 Click here for more information on how to change your major to CADV.

-CADV Peer Advisors are Peer Mentors who have a passion to work with fellow CADV majors on how to navigate campus resources (e.g., MAP, Career Center) to effectively reach graduation.
-Peer Mentors receive training on how to effectively listen and empower students to take charge of their learning experience.
+CADV Peer Academic Leaders (PALs) are upper-division students trained as peer mentors who have a passion to work with fellow CADV majors on how to navigate campus resources (e.g., DPR, Career Center) to effectively reach graduation.
+PALs receive training on how to effectively listen and empower students to take charge of their learning experience.

-Many Peer Mentors are transfer students with a particular interest in helping others effectively navigate and transition to this campus.
+Many PALs are transfer students with a particular interest in helping others effectively navigate and transition to this campus.